The Board of Directors oversees the business of Cancer Council SA, the business name of the Anti-Cancer Foundation of South Australia (the ‘Company’).

 - 14 October 2015

-Since 2002, Professor David Watson has been Head of the Flinders University Department of Surgery and an Oesophageal and Gastric Surgeon at Flinders Medical Centre.
-Before joining Flinders University, he worked as a Consultant Surgeon at the Royal Adelaide Hospital for 9 years.
+Since 2002, Director Professor David Watson has been Head of the Flinders University Department of Surgery and is an Oesophageal and Gastric Surgeon at Flinders Medical Centre.
+Before joining Flinders University, he worked as a Consultant Surgeon at the Royal Adelaide Hospital for nine years.
+He also leads research groups at Flinders University to improve early detection and prevention of gastrointestinal cancer, has published more than 400 research papers and textbook chapters, and has held continuous funding from the National Health and Medical Research Council for more than 20 years.
+He led the development of clinical guidelines for the management and prevention of oesophageal cancer for Cancer Council Australia.